 Dan is a filmmaker from Wakefield in West Yorkshire, England.

-Dan's love for film and television goes all the way back to childhood, growing up watching the likes of James Bond films, Back to the Future and Terminator to the more lighthearted things like Pokemon and Toy Story.
+Dan's love for film and television goes all the way back to childhood, growing up in the 90s watching the likes of James Bond films, Back to the Future and Terminator to the more lighthearted things like Pokemon and Toy Story.
+All this contributed to Dan falling in love with movies, television and of course filmmaking.

-At an early age, Dan started to write his own film and television stories in secret, fearing people may make fun of him.
-It wasn't until Dan got to his late teens that he started to fully embrace his creativity, when he met a like-minded friend who also used their imagination to create stories.
-It was at this point Dan decided to be proud of his passion and pursue a career as a filmmaker.
+At an early age, Dan started to write his own film and television stories, but it wasn't until Dan got to his late teens that he started to fully embrace his creativity, when he met a like-minded friend, Mathew Kennedy, co-creator of short film Voodoo, who also had a love for filmmaking.
+It was at this point Dan decided to take a leap of faith and pursue his passion as a filmmaker.

 His pursuit took him to studying Film Studies at college and Film & Media Production at university.
 During this time, Dan made a number of different short student films with friends and other creatives.